simondlevy/RoboFirmwareToolkit/README.md

 Kalman filtering in my robotics work, I did not include a Kalman filter class here; but I do have an implementation of this filter in another [repository](https://github.com/simondlevy/TinyEKF)).

 For serial communication, RFT relies on the lightweight [Multiwii Serial Protocol](http://www.armazila.com/MultiwiiSerialProtocol(draft)v02.pdf) (MSP).
+The [Parser](https://github.com/simondlevy/RoboFirmwareToolkit/blob/main/src/RFT_parser.hpp) class contains code for parsing arbitrary MSP messages.